jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-10-checkpoint.md

 $$a^{10}+10a^9b+45a^8b^2+120a^7b^3+210a^6b^4+252a^5b^5+210a^4b^6+120a^3b^7+
 45a^2b^8+10ab^9+b^{10}.$$

-**346.** Now, with regard to the coefficients, it must be observed, that for each power their sum must be equal to the number 2 raised to the same power; for let $$a = 1$$ and
+<span class="art">346</span> Now, with regard to the coefficients, it must be observed, that
+for each power their sum must be equal to the number 2 raised to the same power; for let $$a = 1$$ and
 $$b = 1$$, then each term, without the coefficients, will be 1; consequently,